ScottyLabs/wdw/frontend/lab/index.md

 I take great pride in writing good code, documentation, and tutorials.
 If you spot something that's not quite right or you spot something confusing, let me know!
-Write an email to info@scottylabs.org and include the url of this page in your email.
+Open an issue on <https://github.com/ScottyLabs/wdw>.

 Written by Jake Zimmerman, July 2014